ericrogler/Green-Book/Z018_Maintaining_Your_Health.md

 - If you can get around a third to a fourth (6 to 8 hours) of time to yourself–and family, if you have one–each day, that would be ideal.
     - Your hours are about 8 hours each day, and potentially up to 1 to 2 hours of travel each working day.
 - Make grading easy for you and automate it if you can.
-- Times are taking 1 hour to work on something, then a small 5-minute break, and get it done faster than spending 2 hours continuously working on it.
 - Do NOT sacrifice your health for a job.
 If it is dangerous to do, avoid it if able.
 - You will have good days and you will have bad days.
 Sometimes the bad days will ruin your entire day, and the best course of action is to try and focus on something else–outside of work–on that day.
 - Chances are, in your first year in a teaching environment, you'll get sick because you're exposed to more germs and bacteria.